Comparing localizations across adjunctions: Algebras up to homotopy

-\begin{ex} The infinite symmetric product $SP^{\infty}$ is the reduced monad associated with the commutative operad acting on pointed simplicial sets.
-As shown in \cite[Proposition~1.1]{CRT}, the homotopy algebras over $SP^{\infty}$ coincide with the strict algebras ---this is parallel to the fact that, in stable homotopy, the classes of homotopy $H\ZZ$-module spectra and strict $H\ZZ$-module spectra coincide, as proved in~\cite{Javier}.
+\begin{ex} The infinite symmetric product $SP^{\infty}$ is the reduced monad associated with the commutative operad.
+As shown in \cite[Proposition~1.1]{CRT}, the homotopy algebras over $SP^{\infty}$ coincide with the strict algebras ---this is parallel to the fact that, in stable homotopy, the classes of homotopy $H\ZZ$-module spectra and strict $H\ZZ$\nobreakdash-module spectra coincide, as proved in~\cite{Javier1}.
+Corollary~\ref{moremagic} implies that $L_fX\simeq L_{SP^{\infty}f}X$ if $X$ is a GEM, as pointed out in~\cite[Theorem~1.3]{CRT} and generalizing \cite[Corollary~3.2(iii)]{Bo96}.
+Hence, in particular,